 - Dogs are not permitted on guided tours

-Guided tours to view the fossils are available from official Parks and Natural Areas Interpreters.
+Guided tours to view the fossils are available from official Natural Areas Program Interpreters.
 For more information about guided tours (late May – early October) call the Edge of Avalon Interpretive Centre in Portugal Cove South (709-438-1011) and ask to speak to one of the Reserve’s Interpreters.